radical-cybertools/radical.repex.at/README.md

 * "project" must be changed to allocation number on target resource
 * if you intend to run simulation on your local system (e.g. "localhost") under "input.MD" you must provide "amber_path" which is a path pointing to Amber executable on your system

 For scheme 1 "number_of_replicas" and "cores" values must be equal.
 For this scheme exchange step is performed remotely.
-To run this example in terminal execute:
+To run this example in terminal execute (from RepEx/examples/amber/amber_scheme_1/):
 ```bash
 python launch_simulation_scheme_1_amber.py --input='config/amber_input.json'
 ```